 Celebrating 41 years at Trinity Rep, Rhode Island’s family holiday tradition brings Ebenezer Scrooge, Jacob Marley, Tiny Tim, and the ghosts of Christmas Past, Present, and Future to the stage in a glorious re-telling of the classic story that has delighted and inspired millions.

-Learn more about A Christmas Carol in our ACC 2019 Study guide.
+Learn more about A Christmas Carol in our 2019 Study guide.

 By Tanya Saracho